 Database Search.
 An EDR environmental database search (EDR, 2006a) provided by the applicant for a one-mile-wide corridor (one-half mile on both sides) along the first 21 miles of the of the SWPL corridor and a new EDR environmental database search (EDR, 2007g) for a one-half mile wide corridor (one-quarter mile on both sides) for the alternative alignment were reviewed and analyzed.
-Sites within 0.25 miles of the Interstate 8 Alternative route and route options were identified if they were known environmental contamination or stored, used, and disposed of significant quantities of hazardous materials.
-The analysis also searched for sites with the potential to have resulted in environmental contamination within the alternative ROWs.
+Sites within 0.25 miles of the Interstate 8 Alternative route and route options were identified if they were known environmental contamination sites or sites that stored, used, and disposed of significant quantities of hazardous materials.
+These sites were then evaluated based on type of site and types and volumes of hazardous materials to determine is the site hasanalysis also searched for sites with the potential to have resulted in environmental contamination within the alternative ROWs.